dgoffredo/dgoffredo.github.io/content/anonymous-recursion/anonymous-recursion.md

 ```scheme
 (λ (f) (λ (n) ((f f) n)))
 ```
-That encapsulates the transformation we performed in the previous section;
-namely, take a procedure that returns a Collatz-like procedure, and transform it into a Collatz-like procedure whose inner "next" procedure is the original procedure applied to itself.
+This is an attempt to encapsulate the transformation we performed in the previous section; namely, to take a procedure that returns a Collatz-like procedure, and transform it into a Collatz-like procedure whose inner "next" procedure is the original procedure applied to itself.

 It's hard to say in English.

 Let's call this procedure `Sb`, for "antimony."
 No, "self-bind."

-Then, we can combine `E` and `Sb` to produce an anonymous procedure that is equivalent to `collatz-end`:
+Then, we can combine `E` and `Sb` to produce an anonymous procedure that might get us closer to `collatz-end`:
 ```scheme
 (E (Sb E))
 ```